learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 Since each environment runs in a different cluster, these environments are completely isolated from each other.

-This is does especially matter for the _prod_ environment.
+This does especially matter for the _prod_ environment.

-All the production versions of the apps are independent from whatever happens in any of the other environments.
+All the production versions of the apps are independent of whatever happens in any of the other environments.

 For example, if a developer breaks the _dev_ cluster, this does not affect any of the production versions in the _prod_ cluster — they keep running as usual.

-This approach also allows to test new cluster configurations in a safe way before applying them to production.
+This approach also allows to safely test new cluster configurations before applying them to production.

 For example, if you want to upgrade the Kubernetes version, you can first test it in the _dev_ cluster — if everything goes well, you can then apply it to the _prod_ cluster.

-_In general, having the environments isolated in separate clusters allows for a more reliable operation of the production environment._
+_In general, having the environments isolated in separate clusters allows for more reliable operation of the production environment._

 ### 👍 Clusters can be customised for their environment